 - The whole “exhibits properties and behaviors that are different from those of the parts.”

 - They have autonomous parts whose interaction produces emergence.
 Thus based on the input, one can not exactly know what the output of a complex system will be.

 - They themselves are parts of hierarchies of complex systems.
-This means that in addition to bottom-up causation, there is top-down causation: changes at the higher levels of the system hierarchy cause changes at the lower levels.
+This means that in addition to bottom-up causation, there is top-down causation: changes at the higher scales of the system hierarchy cause changes at the lower scales.

 Given these definitions, a basketball team is a complex system.
 Most of the researchers also treat invasion team sport games as complex systems.
 This has been questioned.
 Lebed argues that rather than a system, a game is “a conflict of — two complex dynamical systems”.